How it works

 To make sure yours is done well, follow these essentials and watch your high-quality video responses come rolling in…

-And if you’re looking for a little refresher on unmoderated and moderated research, check this out 👇
+And if you’re looking for a little refresher on the difference between unmoderated and moderated research, check this out 👇

 There are two main types of qualitative research: moderated and unmoderated.